anoma/nspec/docs/anomian.juvix.md

 <div class="grid" markdown>

-> Engines might not always know who their parent is.
-This missing information is
+> Engines might not always know who their parent is.[^2] The absence of this information is
 > stored in the engine's configuration with the `parent` field set to `none`.
 > If the parent is known, the `parent` field is set to `some creatorID`, where
 > `creatorID` is the engine-identifier of the parent engine.